Becky Bloomwood: Shopaholic & Baby

-In Shopaholic & Baby Becky is going through the joys of expecting her first child, complete with shopping for baby and a new home.
-However, there is only one problem, she is going to Dr. Braine, a family obstetrician who has seen previous Brandon women's pregnancies and which Becky doesn't like going to.
+In Shopaholic & Baby Becky is going through the joys of expecting her first child, complete with shopping for a baby and a new home.
+However, there is only one problem: she is going to Dr. Braine, a family obstetrician who has seen previous Brandon women's pregnancies, and whom Becky doesn't like going to.
 During a shopping trip to Bambinos, she overhears a conversation between other women about Venetia Carter, a celebrity obstetrician to whom she wants to go.
 After convincing Luke to see her, Becky discovers why he is uncomfortable with changing obstetricians.
 Venetia is his ex-girlfriend from his university days, but Becky doesn't think much of it when she reassures them that she's seeing someone else.
-She suspects that Luke is having an affair Venetia, particularly after Venetia herself tells Becky as much.
+She suspects that Luke is having an affair with Venetia, particularly after Venetia herself tells Becky as much.
 After she persuades Becky that she and Luke are seeing each other and their relationship was like Penelope and Odysseus.
 She asks Luke if he's having an affair with Venetia.
 He denies this and admits the truth to Becky about his ex-girlfriend.
 Realizing the truth and feeling bad for wanting to change obstetricians, she apologizes to Luke for her behavior.
 They agree it's in the best interest of their baby to return to Dr. Braine.
-During that time, Becky still has issues with Suze's best friend, Lulu, and discovers a couple of photos that reveals her for the hypocrite she is from a PI she hired in secret to keep an eye on Luke and Venetia.
-During her baby shower, Becky shows Suze the photos of Lulu's own problems with her children and she sees her for who she is.
-However, Suze refuses Becky's request to publish an article exposing Lulu on the British tabloid "The Daily World" and prefers to keep the photos safe so she can look at them in secret.
+During that time, Becky still has issues with Suze's best friend, Lulu, and discovers a couple of photos that reveal her for the hypocrite she is from a PI she hired in secret to keep an eye on Luke and Venetia.
+During her baby shower, Becky shows Suze the photos of Lulu's own problems with her children, and she sees her for who she is.
+However, Suze refuses Becky's request to publish an article exposing Lulu in the British tabloid "The Daily World", and prefers to keep the photos safe so she can look at them in secret.